pivotiiii/hourglass/README.md

 - All the timer windows are arranged by the time left.
 The order of the timer windows is new, expired, paused, running.
 - When the timer window is minimized or closed the next visible non-minimized timer window is activated.
 - The **Window title** submenu is available directly from the timer window context menu.
-- The **Reset bounds** menu item sets the timer window default position and size.
+- The **Reset bounds** menu command sets the timer window default position and size.
 - The **Restore**, **Minimize** and **Maximize** timer window commands are always present in the timer window context menu.
 - All the timer window commands are available in the timer window context menu.
 - Shortcuts are displayed in the timer window context menu.